Pessimists can’t lead.

 Additionally, successful leadership includes looking down the road anticipating and preparing for failures, challenges, and problems.
 If it can go wrong, eventually it will.
 Get ready.

-Pessimists can’t lead when they focus on what can’t be done.
+Pessimists can’t lead when the focus stays on what can’t be done.

 From defeated pessimist to realistic optimist: